How Long Should Your CV Be?

 Whether your CV is one, two or three pages long, the most important thing is that it makes a good impression.
 It must be clear, legible and easy to scan.
 Use one of our resume templates to ensure a professional presentation of your skills and work experience.

-As it’s easy to develop ‘tunnel vision’ when it comes to your own writing, why not ask a friend or a family member to look over your CV?
+As it’s easy to develop ‘tunnel vision’ when it comes to your own writing, so why not ask a friend or a family member to look over your CV?
 Is it clear or have you included too much information?
 Perhaps, you need to hone in on your skills and experience a bit more?

 A friend or a family member is also more likely to spot any spelling or grammatical mistakes which you may have overlooked.